garciart/flask-demo/tracker/tracker_02/README.md

 # Tracker v02

-This is a demo of a basic Flask application that uses environment files.
+This is a demo of a Flask application that uses environment files.

 -----